 You can also see that the location of the encryption key is retrieved from the web.config file.
 The actual location of the file is outside the web application for security reasons.

 I'm also using a Tuple for returning the key and encrypted data.
 I could have used out parameters, but for this example, I thought Tuples would be a better option.

 Finally, I'm using Windows built-in encryption ProtectedData as another alternative to encrypting data.

 The validate login class uses the built-in Owen claims and Microsoft.ASPNet.Identity.IPasswordHasher, this class hashes the user password and verifies the password for logins.

 The claims cookie is only created if the password supplied by the user matches, if not no claims are created.

 The security stamp class is a simple static class that takes UTC date time and the user ID, this is stored in the database and would be used to compare the current data time against the UTC time when the user verifies their email address.
-If they verify their email after 1 day, then verification will fail.
+If they check their email after one day, then verification will fail.

 In this post, I carried on from the last blog and showed you the code for the encryption class, user profile and creating account classes and the password hash class.
 In the final post, I will show you how it all fits together.

 If you have any questions on this post, please use the form below.